 Searching for something in a program can be done in either MEM or EDIT mode by entering the address code (A, B, C, etc.) or the address code and value (A1.23), and pressing the down or up cursor arrow.
 If you enter just the address code and no value, the search will stop at the next use of that letter, regardless of value.

 It is not necessary to turn off coolant, stop the spindle, or send the Z axis home prior to a M06 tool change command.
-The control handles those tasks and in fact, it will be faster – the control will perform some of them simultaneously, although you may want to program in those commands to occur sooner or to be more convenient.
+The control handles those tasks and in fact, it will be faster – the control will perform some of them simultaneously.

 The HELP display has all G and M codes listed.
 To get to them quickly, press HELP and then the letter C for all earlier control versions.
 For current control versions, press F1 for G codes and F2 for M codes.

 There is an Alarm History command that displays the previous 500 alarms.
 You can find this by pressing the right cursor arrow when you're in the Alarm display.
+Press the up or down arrow or page up or page down keys to scroll through the alarm history.
+Press the right arrow again to get to the Alarm Viewer.
+From this screen, you can view any alarm description.
+Use the page up or page down keys to scroll through the complete alarm list with descriptions or type an alarm number and press the down arrow key to view a specific alarm description.
 Press the right arrow again to select the normal alarm display.

 The coolant pump can be turned on or off manually any time while a program is running.
 This will override what the program commands until the program commands "on" or "off."
 This also applies to manual operation of the chip conveyor.